When Is an NDA Necessary in a Divorce?

 Are There Alternatives to an NDA During Divorce?

-Alternative forms of divorce, like private mediation or collaborative divorce, have built-in privacy protections, unlike court proceedings, which are public.
-A couple may also ask that certain court records be sealed to protect sensitive divorce information from public disclosure.
+Alternative forms of dispute resolution like mediation or collaborative divorce have built-in privacy protections.
+This is in direct contrast to court proceedings, which are public.
+A couple may also ask that certain court records be sealed to keep sensitive information from going public.
 While these alternatives can be helpful, they may not offer the same level of protection as an NDA.

-If you believe an NDA could benefit your marriage or your divorce, speak to a knowledgeable Naperville, IL divorce attorney from Law Office of Ronald L. Hendrix, P.C..
-Attorney Hendrix is a court-appointed mediator, holding a master’s degree in guidance and counseling in addition to his law degree.
-Call 630-355-7776 today to schedule your free consultation.
+If you believe an NDA could benefit your marriage or your divorce, speak to a knowledgeable Naperville, IL family law attorney.
+Call Law Office of Ronald L. Hendrix, P.C. today at 630-355-7776 to schedule your free consultation.